-Mujib Biosphere ReserveWadi Mujib is the epic canyon that serves as the last gasp of the Great Rift Valley, hat cleft in the earth's crust that reaches up all the way from East Africa.
-Where one of its many mouths open next the Dead Sea, you’ll find the Mujib Biosphere Reserve—the lowest nature reserve in the world.
-There are a series of marked trails that lead through the canyon or over the hills from the reception center, as well stylist chalets overlooking the Dead Sea.
-Winter is a particularly good timing for birdwatching here, when flocks stop here on their migration between Europe and Africa.
-That said, most visitors come for the canyoning, and the chance to walk, wade and swim up the canyon along the Siq Trail, a nearly two mile gorge trail that ends in a spectacular waterfall.
-Bring nothing you're not happy to get completely wet.
-The Siq Trail is closed in winter and early spring due to the risk of flash floods.
+An epic canyon, Wadi Mujib serves as the last gasp of the Great Rift Valley.
+Where one of its many mouths opens to the Dead Sea, you’ll find the Mujib Biosphere Reserve—the lowest nature reserve in the world.
+Within the park, there are a series of marked trails that lead through the canyon or over the hills from the reception center, as well as stylish chalets overlooking the water that guests can book for longer stays.
+Winter is a particularly good time to visit for bird-watching, as flocks stop here on their migration between Europe and Africa.
+That being said, most people come for the chance to walk, or wade, up the canyon along the Siq Trail, a nearly two-mile path that ends at a spectacular waterfall.
+Don’t bring anything that can’t get wet, and know that the Siq Trail is closed in winter and early spring due to the risk of flash floods.

 It’s not every day you get to say you’ve been to the world’s lowest-altitude nature reserve.
 Wadi Mujib (400m below sea level) is the entry to Mujib Nature Reserve and home to Jordan’s most exhilarating hiking opportunity.
 The Siq Trail here follows the gorge basin, through deep water pools and across boulders, as it leads to the waterfall at the end.
 The trail only takes approximately two hours, making this an excellent add-on to a Dead Sea day trip.